Swastika epidemic of 1959–1960: Involvement of East Germany

 At that time, a Communist conspiracy was suspected.
 Later, Strunk and Schonen were found to have traveled to East Germany twice in 1959 and had repeated contact with Russians on a military base.
 On January 16, Bernhard Schlottmann, the leader of a banned Neo-Nazi student league who had been arrested by German police, was revealed as having worked for East German state security for the past fourteen months.
-Meanwhile, British intelligence community released directives sent from Moscow to its agents, proving that Moscow was highly likely behind what had happened around the world.
+Meanwhile, the British intelligence community released directives sent from Moscow to its agents, proving that Moscow was highly likely behind what had happened around the world.